 We offer a platform for an intergenerational exchange of experience among students, young professionals, and seniors.
-This facilitates discussions or information exchange among like-minded people, allows our members to bring up any issues related to LGBT matters, and helps to build Switzerland’s most diverse network.
-Here, everyone is welcome, regardless of whether they are homo-, bi-, trans- or intersexual.
-We aim to broaden this network over time: We welcome students from all fields of study and look forward to welcoming LGBT professionals from all sectors and industries.
+This facilitates discussions or exchange among like-minded people, allows our members to bring up any issues related to LGBTQ matters, and helps to build Switzerland’s most diverse network.
+Here, everyone is welcome, regardless of sexuality.
+We aim to broaden this network over time: We welcome LGBTQ students from all fields of study and look forward to welcoming LGBTQ professionals from all sectors and industries.

 We connect people and create a platform on which individuals can share their experiences.
 This offers you individual assistance in your personal and professional development.
 So, take this chance and learn from your peer group!

-We can draw on an extensive pool of Alumni and other LGBT-professionals to find just the right mentor for you.
+We can draw on an extensive pool of Alumni and other LGBTQ-professionals to find just the right mentor for you.
 Our so-called “Seniors” come from all sectors and levels of hierarchy.
-While you will be mainly supported by your designated mentor, the entire pool is available for you to exchange your experiences and build your own network.
+While you will be mainly supported by your designated mentor, the entire pool is available for you to learn from and exchange your experiences and build your own network.

-The bi-annual apéro is the central exchange platform at Get Connected.
+The bi-annual event is the central exchange platform at Get Connected.
 The night consists of two parts: First, recent topics, experiences and developments will be presented and discussed.
 The actual networking takes place during a more festive part of the night.
-Participating at the Get Connected apéro does not require you to be a member of the mentoring programme.
+Participating at the Get Connected Event does not require to be a member of the mentoring programme.
 We welcome everyone who is interested and are also more than pleased to extend our warm welcome to your friends and partners.

 The organisation is led by Luise Arn, Dominik Probst, Jérome Studer and Oliver Welti.
 They are being operationally supported by unigay as well as the LGBT associations of ETH Zurich and the University of Zurich.
 When it comes to strategic matters, they can count on the know-how of an advisory board consisting of Prof. Dr. Dirk Schäfer and Prof. Dr. Miriam Meckel.